Why is Dropbox using high CPU on my computer?

 Some programs, like anti-virus apps, security software, or backup apps, can access files in your Dropbox folder.
 Dropbox may interpret this access as edits.
 If the apps request access continuously, Dropbox will always be attempting to sync the changes.

-To check which app is causing Dropbox sync to slow down, you can temporarily disable each app in the Activity Monitor or Task Manager.
+You can temporarily disable each app in the Activity Monitor or Task Manager.
 Then, check to see if the CPU usage decreases.

 Learn how to troubleshoot other Dropbox sync issues.